recyclejs/recycle/README.md

 ## Replacing Redux Connect
-If you are using Redux (and store object is defined in context), Recycle component can also be used as a container (an alternative to Redux `connect`).
+If you are using Redux (and store object is defined in context), Recycle component can also be used as a container (an alternative to Redux `connect`) giving you full controll over component updates.

 ```javascript
 export default recycle({